How To Write A Fight Scene: A Step-By-Step Guide

 Setting the Scene

-Begin by establishing where and when the fight takes post.
+Begin by establishing where and when the fight takes place.
 Choose a setting that amplifies tension; locations with inherent hazards or symbolic significance add layers of suspense and meaning to the conflict.
 For instance, a narrow bridge or a deserted warehouse during a thunderstorm not only provides visual interest but also introduces environmental challenges for characters.

 Provide sensory details to immerse readers fully.
 Mention sounds like clashing metal or shattering glass, smells such as gunpowder or blood, and tactile sensations like slippery floors or biting winds.
 These elements make the scene palpable and engaging.
+The environment should feel like an active participant in the fight, not just a backdrop.

 Describing the Action